 Life of the Prophet Muhammad

 At age 25, Muhammad was employed by Khadija, a wealthy Meccan widow 15 years his senior.
-The two were married, and by all accounts enjoyed a loving and happy marriage.
-Early records report that "God comforted him through her, for she made his burden light."
-Although polygamy was common practice at the time, Muhammad took no other wife than Khadija until her death 24 years later.
+The two were married, and by all accounts had a loving and happy marriage.
+Early records state that "[Allah] comforted him through her, for she made his burden light."
+Although polygamy was common practice at the time, Muhammad took no other wife until her death 24 years later.
 (See more about Allah in Islam)

 In his late 30s Muhammad took to regularly visiting a cave in Mount Hira, on the outskirts of Mecca, to seek solitude and contemplation.
 In 610, at the age of 40, Muhammad returned from one such visit telling his wife he had either gone mad or become a prophet, for he had been visited by an angel.
 The initially startled Khadija became his first convert.